surface-security/django-sbomrepo/README.md

 # Software Composition Analysis by Surface Security

 ## SCA app
+The SCA module is within the main surface app, docs and code available in https://github.com/surface-security/surface/blob/sca/surface/sca.

 ## sbom-repo
 The SBOM repo has data from **OSV.dev** we're using it as a vulnerability database for the **SBOM repo**.

 ### Database Source